-Every week students are assigned to review one text (or film) of max.
-500 words.
+Every week students write a 500 word entry into a class journal, documenting their reading and research, or reviewing one text (or film).
 The goal is to investigate one particular aspect of the text, demonstrate that they have understood the structure and the main arguments or (aesthetic) techniques.